rage/java-programming/data/part-9/2-interfaces.md

 <!-- Kuten mitä tahansa muuttujan tyyppiä, myös rajapintaa voi käyttää metodin paluuarvona.
 Seuraavassa `Tehdas`, jota voi pyytää valmistamaan erilaisia `Talletettava`-rajapinnan toteuttavia oliota.
 Tehdas valmistaa aluksi satunnaisesti kirjoja ja levyjä -->

 Interfaces can be used as return types in methods -- just like regular variable types.
-In the next example is a class `Factory` that can be asked to construct differerent objects that implement the `Storable` interface.
+In the next example is a class `Factory` that can be asked to construct differerent objects that implement the `Packable` interface.

 <!-- ```java